Loft Conversion Builders in Penge (SE20)

 Frequently Asked Questions

-- How much does a Penge loft conversion cost?
+- What does a Penge loft conversion involve?

 - How do thin Penge party walls affect my loft conversion?

 - They change the structural design rather than ruling out the conversion.
-Some Penge Victorian terraces (particularly the original cheaper construction near Penge East) have single-skin party walls that were never designed to carry new floor loads.
-The structural engineer specifies steelwork that bears on the front and rear external walls rather than the party wall, with padstones at each bearing point and a central steel beam — typically 178x102 UB or 203x133 UB — carrying the new floor structure across the building width.
+Some Penge Victorian terraces (particularly the original construction near Penge East) have single-skin party walls that were never designed to carry new floor loads.
+The structural engineer specifies steelwork that bears on the front and rear external walls rather than the party wall, with padstones at each bearing point and a central steel beam, typically 178x102 UB or 203x133 UB, carrying the new floor structure across the building width.
 We confirm party wall thickness during the survey, and the design is signed off by a chartered structural engineer with calculations submitted to Bromley Building Control before work starts.
-The thin party wall doesn't increase total cost significantly compared with 9-inch construction — the structural design just respects the existing wall rather than loading it.
+The structural design just respects the existing wall rather than loading it.

 - Do Penge loft conversions need party wall agreements?

 - Almost always for mid-terrace properties.
 The Party Wall Act 1996 applies wherever the new floor structure ties into or affects the party wall, even where the steel beam bearing is on the external walls.
 For mid-terrace Penge properties, two neighbours need notice; for end-of-terrace, only one.
 Notice must be served at least two months before work starts.
 The neighbour can either consent (in writing, simple) or dissent and appoint a surveyor.
-We typically use the Agreed Surveyor route at £900-£1,500 single fee where neighbours dissent rather than each side appointing separately.
+We typically use the Agreed Surveyor route, a single surveyor fee, where neighbours dissent rather than each side appointing separately.
 We serve party wall notices early in every project so the schedule is not delayed.

 - Why hire All Well for a Penge loft conversion?

 - Three reasons.
 First, location: our office is on Limes Avenue, SE20, 5 minutes from any Penge property.
-We know the SE20 stock — thin party walls on the older terraces, cut-roof Victorian construction, public sewers along the rear gardens, and the Bromley planning process.
+We know the SE20 stock: thin party walls on the older terraces, cut-roof Victorian construction, public sewers along the rear gardens, and the Bromley planning process.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Penge Loft Conversions